Fujikura Ltd.

 The Fujikura Group participates in the Ministry of the Environment's Biodiversity 30 by 30 Alliance, supports Keidanren's Biodiversity Declaration Initiative, and promotes the conservation and improvement of biodiversity.

-Fujikura Kiba Millennium Forest (green space on the premises of Fukagawa Gatharia W3 Building) was certified as a "Nature Coexistence Base" by the Ministry of the Environment in the second half of 2020 and received a certificate.
+Fujikura-Kiba Millennium Woods (green space on the premises of Fukagawa Gatharia W3 Building) has been designated as a “Nationally Certified Sustainably Managed Natural Site” by the Ministry of the Environment in the Second Half of 2023.

 Initiatives at Sakura Works